India–Iran relations

-From an economic perspective, Iran is the second-largest supplier of crude oil to India, supplying more than 425,000 barrels per day; consequently, India is one of the largest foreign investors in Iran's oil and gas industry.
-In 2011, the US$12 billion-worth annual oil trade between India and Iran was halted due to extensive economic sanctions against Iran, forcing the Indian oil ministry to pay off debt through a banking system via Turkey.
+From an economic perspective, Iran was historically the third largest supplier of petroleum to India, however these exports have fallen dramatically within the past decade, and India imported a negligible amount of oil from Iran by the early 2020s.
+Instead, China has become the largest importer of Iranian oil, accounting for 90% of Iranian oil exports.

 From a geopolitical perspective, despite the two countries having some common strategic interests, India and Iran differ significantly on key foreign policy issues.
 India has expressed strong opposition to Iran's nuclear program and while both nations continue to oppose the Taliban, India supported the presence of NATO-led forces in Afghanistan, unlike Iran.

-According to a World Service Poll conducted by BBC at the end of 2005, 71 percent of Iranians viewed India's influence positively, with 21 percent viewing it negatively—the most favourable rating of India for any country in the world.
+India has also consistently voiced stronger support for Israel than for Iran in the 2020s.
+Due to the long history of geopolitical conflict between the two regions, such as imperialism, and the cultural and religious differences between both communities, Iran is often a target for the Hindu right wing of South Asia.
+Conversely, India is often accused by Iran of engaging in Islamophobia and racism.

 History

-The Indian subcontinent and Iranian Plateau being adjacent geographical regions, Ancient India and Ancient Iran have had close relations dating back millennia.
-During the Middle Ages, there was fusion of medieval Persian culture in India, especially since the Delhi Sultanate till the period of Mughal Hindustan.
-In modern age, after the Partition of India in 1947, the newly independent India was no longer a neighboring country to the State of Iran, although the relations between both the nations still remained healthy.
+The Indian subcontinent and Iranian Plateau being adjacent geographical regions, Ancient India and Ancient Iran have had relations dating back millennia.
+During the Middle Ages, there was fusion of medieval Persian culture in India that can be seen in Muslim Indian culture, especially since the Delhi Sultanate till the period of Mughal Hindustan.

+In the modern era, after the Partition of India in 1947, the newly independent India was no longer a neighboring country to the State of Iran, although the relations between both the nations still remained healthy.